Sunny752005/Sunny752005-intern-repo/docs-coding-task/react_fundamentals.md

 What happens if we modify state directly instead of using setState?
 - If we modify the state dierectly instead of using setState, react wornt detect the change and thus will not re-render the component.
 Meaning the UI will not update to reflect the change.
 This will lead to inconsistencies between what the user sees and the actual state of the app.

+//////////Understanding Components & Props/////////

+Why are components important in React?
+- Component allow developers to break user interface into independant reusable pieces that have their own logic and renderind and can be managed independantly.
+This structure makes the code easier to not only maintian and test but also scale in the future as needs change.
+Instead of repeacting the code for similar/same UI elements, a component can be created and called whenever needed.